imentos/dubai-teched/README.md

 ```

 ## Sensors:
-We have three ardunio boards (two littlebits arduino and one UNO arduino) in this demo to check 6 parking lots.
-Based on the USB ports, each board might be assigned to different port.
-In Karthik machine, it should be ```ttyACM0```,  ```ttyACM1```, and ```ttyACM2```
+We use one Ardunio board (UNO) to read 6 light sensors.
+Based on the USB ports, this board should be assigned to ```ttyACM0```.

 ## Sensors Adjustment:
-The physical sensor sensitivity has been set to maximum (clockwise to the end), but there are few parameters which you can adjust in the applications based on the demo conditions.

 Go to ```littlebits\config.json```
 ```
 {
 	// This value is for ardunio board
-	"port": "/dev/cu.usbmodem14531",
+	"port": "/dev/ttyACM0",

-	// This value controls which value will trigger the event about status 'free' or 'occupired'.
+	// This threhold controls when the status change will be triggered.
+For example, 'free' or 'occupired'.
 	// This value is scaled down to 0-10.
-	"statusThreshold": 8,
+	"statusThreshold": 5,

-	// This value controls how the status is changed so that we know that 'free' to 'occupied' or vice versa.
+	// This threhold controls when the value is changed.
+For example, the change happens when the amount is over 500.
 	// This value is between 0-1023 before scale down.
-	"changeThreshold": 100,
+	"changeThreshold": 500,

 	// This value controls how often we read sensor value.
 	// This value is based on milliseconds.
-	"checkFreq": 300
+	"checkFreq": 500
 }
 ```